InfuseAI/primehub-site/docs/model-deployment-language-wrapper-reusable-base-image.md

 1. If the way you load and use models is the same, these models can share the same base image
 2. If you just want to update the model file, a base image can speed up the building process

 The idea is that you write a general model serving code and assume the model file is placed under a certain path.
-As a model is ready, use `docker build` to generate the model image from the base image along with the the model files.
+As a model is ready, use `docker build` to generate the model image from the base image along with the model files.

-To prepare base image, there are two methods
+To prepare the base image, there are two methods

 1. Build the base image by Language Wrapper
-1. Use pre-pacakged server as Base Image
+1. Use pre-packaged server as Base Image

 ## Build the Base Image by Language Wrapper
 Here, we use Tensorflow 2 as a simple showcase.
 The code is under [Github](https://github.com/InfuseAI/model-deployment-examples/tree/master/tensorflow2_prepackage).